Skip to main navigation

 - Set a regular bedtime and time to get up.

 - Keep the person's bedroom dark and cool.
-Sometimes a nightlight can help the person feel less confused.
+Sometimes a nightlight can help a person feel less confused.

 - Keep noise levels comfortable for the person.